 The potential supervisor should get back to you within a couple of weeks.
 They may invite you to meet with them or they may invite you to apply formally.

 If you have difficulty identifying or contacting an appropriate supervisor, please contact Dr Kathryn Higgins who will be happy to help.

-Applications to study for an MPhil or a PhD are handled centrally by the University’s Postgraduate Admissions Office.
+Applications to study for a PhD are handled centrally by the University’s Postgraduate Admissions Office.